 Diane is proud to return to her alma mater as choral director.
 She is the Founder/Director of the Singing Tree - a preschool music and movement program for children and caregivers from birth to age six and the Children's Choir of Waukesha, a choral program featuring four choirs spanning grades 1 through 12.
 Diane's students frequently audition into regional and national honors choirs.
 She is also a free lance piano accompanist, vocal coach and church musician.

 M.S., MT-BC, Adjunct Instructor, Music Therapy

-M.S. in Community Mental Health, Trinity College of Vermont
+M.S., Community Mental Health, Trinity College of Vermont

-B.M. in Music Therapy, Alverno College
+B.M., Music Therapy, Alverno College

 Mary has served as an adjunct faculty member since 2001.
 She brings 30+ years of clinical and administrative experience in music therapy, having worked at the Milwaukee County Behavioral Health Division as a Music Therapist and Rehab Services Coordinator, overseeing rehabilitative services programming, managing a Day Treatment Program, and serving as Music Therapy and Occupational Therapy Internship Director.
 She is a member of the Assembly of Delegates for the American Music Therapy Association, has served as Chair of the Association Internship Approval Committee, and was a member of the Education and Clinical Training Advisory Board.
 Mary is also a freelance violinist, playing for the Festival City Symphony and other area performing groups, local churches and Festival Masses, weddings, and other celebrations.